-The SLA5800 Series Mass Flow Controller (MFC) or Mass Flow Meter (MFM) conforms to the ODVA specified Device Profile for a Generic Device.
+The SLA Series Mass Flow Controller (MFC) or Mass Flow Meter (MFM) conforms to the ODVA specified Device Profile for a Generic Device.

 Notations This section details notations and conventions used throughout the manual.
 It is recommended that the reader become very familiar with these conventions.
 Hypertext links are used in the manual to assist in navigating.
 A glossary is provided for reference in Section: 10 Glossary to aid in reviewing and/or to define any unfamiliar terms.
 Numbers Numeric values used throughout this manual will be clearly denoted as to the base numeric system it represents.
 All hexadecimal numbers (base 16) will be prefixed with a 0x, like 0xA4.
 All binary numbers (base 2) will be suffixed with a b, like 1001b.
 All other numbers not annotated this way will be assumed decimal (base 10).
-EPATHS EDATLY will be depended within breakets [] or brease (), like [0.24, 4, 2] EPATH's will be denoted within brackets [] or braces {}, like [0x31, 1, 3], {0x31-1-3} which represents, left to right, the Class ID (hexadecimal or decimal), Instance ID (decimal), and Attribute ID (decimal)
+EPATHS EPATH's will be denoted within brackets [] or braces {}, like [0x31, 1, 3], {0x31-1-3} which represents, left to right, the Class ID (hexadecimal or decimal), Instance ID (decimal), and Attribute ID (decimal)